Republican Sen. Thom Tillis of North Carolina won't run in 2026 after opposing Trump's bill

-WASHINGTON (AP) — Republican Sen. Thom Tillis of North Carolina said Sunday he will not seek reelection next year, a day after announcing his opposition to President Donald Trump's tax breaks and spending cuts package because of its reductions to health care programs.
+WASHINGTON (AP) — Republican Sen. Thom Tillis of North Carolina said Sunday he will not seek reelection next year, an abrupt announcement that came one day after he staked out his opposition to President Donald Trump's tax breaks and spending cuts package because of its reductions to health care programs.

-His decision will create a political opportunity for Democrats seeking to bolster their numbers in the 2026 midterm elections, opening a seat in a state that has long been a contested battleground.
-Forgoing a reelection campaign could make Tillis a wild card in a party where few lawmakers are willing to risk Trump's wrath by opposing his agenda or actions in office.
+His decision creates a political opportunity for Democrats seeking to bolster their numbers in the 2026 midterm elections, creating a wide-open Senate race in a state that has long been a contested battleground.
+It could also make Tillis a wild card in a party where few lawmakers are willing to risk Trump's wrath by opposing his agenda or actions.
+Trump had already been threatening him with a primary challenge.

+“In Washington over the last few years, it’s become increasingly evident that leaders who are willing to embrace bipartisanship, compromise, and demonstrate independent thinking are becoming an endangered species,” Tillis said in a lengthy statement.

+“I look forward to having the pure freedom to call the balls and strikes as I see fit and representing the great people of North Carolina to the best of my ability,” Tillis said in a statement.

 Republicans hold a 53-47 edge in the Senate.

-The Republican president accused Tillis of seeking publicity with his "no" vote and threatened to campaign against him.
-Trump also accused Tillis off doing nothing to help his constituents after last year's devastating floods.
+The Republican president accused Tillis of seeking publicity with his "no" vote and threatened to campaign against him, accusing the senator of doing nothing to help his constituents after last year's devastating floods in western North Carolina from Hurricane Helene.

 “Tillis is a talker and complainer, NOT A DOER,” Trump wrote.